AndySmile/BachelorThesis/README.md

 #BachelorThesis

 This project is part of my Bachelor Thesis.
+It was build and tested on Mac OS X 10.7.
+But it might be easy to get it running on other platforms like Linux or Windows as well.

 ##Branches